-If you shop online, chances are good that you’ve had a package damaged, lost, or stolen in shipment.
-According to a StellaService study, most store owners see a damaged package rate of more than 5% on the orders they ship.
+If you shop online, chances are good that you’ve had a package damaged, lost, or stolen in transit.
+Last year, SmallBiz Trends reported that 20 percent of consumers returned items because they received damaged products.
 This is even more likely during the busy holiday season and in the winter.

 Insurance can offer peace of mind and protection for you and your customers.
 When deciding what to offer insurance on, consider each product’s value and the risk of it being lost, damaged, or stolen during shipping.
 These are the same attributes your customers will consider when deciding whether or not to purchase the insurance.

 With a higher risk for damage and loss, insurance will ensure your costs are covered.
 For a further breakdown of whether to insure or not to insure, take a look at this breakdown.

 Be sure to offer tracking for your packages